 The highlight in the Club’s social calendar is the annual Dinner Dance and Adult Prize Distribution Night which is held on the last Friday in January.
 This is a great evening with great food, fantastic entertainment and an opportunity to socialise with friends and our riparian owners.
 Even if you are not a competition angler I am sure that you would thoroughly enjoy the evening.
 Tickets for this Dinner Dance usually go on sale around Christmas time or early in the new year.

 There are two categories of Juvenile Competitions.
 These are (i) Juvenile, for all juveniles members; and (ii) Junior for juveniles aged under 13 years.
 The competitions for Juvenile members will continue to run in parallel with the adult competitions.
 The competitions for Junior members will be held on different days.
 These competitions will be shorter ‘child friendly’ competitions lasting 3 hours with an emphasis on fun and tuition.
 Juniors, aged under 13 years may also fish in the main Juvenile competitions.

-The 2017 Competition Programme will be published in February 2017. – Click Here to download
+The 2018 Competition Programme was published in February 2018. – Click Here to download

 Angler of the Year 2017